-Nara Visitor Center & Inn is Nara's leading tourist information and visitor centre.
+Nara Visitor Center & Inn is Nara's leading tourist information and visitor center.
 The comprehensive facility is equipped with information counters manned by multi-lingual staff, a travelers’ lounge with free Wi-Fi, ATM and money exchange services and a gallery showcasing Nara crafts and products.

 With a wide array of services offered, you can book accommodation, sightseeing tours, make transportation arrangements and purchase a range of tickets and passes.
 A selection of cultural experience workshops, either free or for a small fee, are also offered on a regular basis.